10/30/2024

 Larry Solo

+All right.
 Great.
-Thanks very much, guys.
+Thanks very much guys.
 Appreciate it.

 speaker

-Eric Dugas
+Eric Dukas

 speaker

-Operator
+Conference Operator

 speaker

-Jim Resheri
+Jim

 Thanks.
 Good morning.
 So I just want to go back to some of the commentary on the IS portion of the business.
-So the difficulty there, it's mainly in the refinery area, or are you seeing some other pockets of any kind of softer demand in other market sectors?
+So the difficulty there, it's mainly in the refinery area.
+Or are you seeing some other pockets of any kind of softer demand in other market sectors?
 And I wonder if you could just elaborate on some of the actions that you're taking in this part of the business.

 speaker